 Probably you have the majority of the things you need for backing already on hand.
 Try something new or check out an old recipe that you didn’t make in years!

 Ask your friends to come over for a small get together.
 They should bring the worst gift they have ever gotten and then you can exchange them.
 Perhaps there is something that someone likes?

 While this is not likely to be the case, it will be an afternoon of fun for sure!

 Gather all the blankets in your house and make a fort.
 Whether you have kids or not, I assure you this is going to be fun!

 Put the chairs together and start building your own fort!

 Do you make your favorite recipes for a couple of weeks only to completely forget about them later on?
 This is why you need to make a list of your favorite recipes.

-On the days where you are not sure what you want to eat and you have no inspiration AT ALL, you don’t need to wander around on the internet anymore.
+On the days when you are not sure what you want to eat and no inspiration AT ALL, you don’t need to wander around on the internet anymore.
 You can simply look into the list of your favorite recipes and put something on the table that you enjoy!